JetPirate/rb-starbound/README.md

 To get YAML file with all parsed player data:

-**Attention: will be changed!**

-    $ ./bin/rbstarbound path/to/save/file path/to/output/file
+    $ ./bin/rbstarbound dump -f yaml -i path/to/save/file -o path/to/output/file

-... will be added ...
+For more see:

+    $ ./bin/rbstarbound --help

+with installed as a gem you could use (from any folder):

+    $ rbstarbound --help

 ### with the gem/library